|

 coefficient between them is called validity

-tester passes the simulation test, he/she should meet the
+tester passes the simulation test, he/she should be a competent driver.
+In other words, if the

 simulation test scores could predict the road test scores